blu3berryys/thewiki/docs/getting-started/music.md

 ## Content Resources

-- [Soulseek](http://www.slsknet.org/news/) - P2P network where people share music files of their own.
+- [Soulseek](https://www.slsknet.org/news/) - P2P network where people share music files of their own.
 Great way to find lossless music and a lot of relevant music.

-- [Redacted](https://redacted.ch/) - Commonly referred to as RED, it's the best source for music, and has everything in both FLAC and MP3.
-It's a private tracker, meaning you'll have to go through an [IRC Interview](https://interviewfor.red/en/index.html) to join.
-Thoroughly read the interview page.

 - [Orpheus](https://orpheus.network/) - Another music private tracker like RED.
 Music selection is smaller than RED but it's easier to join with a more lenient economy.
 You'll have to go through an [IRC Interview](https://interview.orpheus.network/) to join this as well.
 Again, thoroughly read the interview page.